 GeneCards Summary for RANBP2 Gene

 RANBP2 (RAN Binding Protein 2) is a Protein Coding gene.
-Diseases associated with RANBP2 include familial acute necrotizing encephalopathy and acute necrotizing encephalopathy of childhood.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include ligase activity and Ran GTPase binding.
+Diseases associated with RANBP2 include acute necrotizing encephalopathy of childhood and familial acute necrotizing encephalopathy.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include RNA binding and peptidyl-prolyl cis-trans isomerase activity.
 An important paralog of this gene is PPIE.

 UniProtKB/Swiss-Prot for RANBP2 Gene

 E3 SUMO-protein ligase which facilitates SUMO1 and SUMO2 conjugation by UBE2I.
 Involved in transport factor (Ran-GTP, karyopherin)-mediated protein import via the F-G repeat-containing domain which acts as a docking site for substrates.
 Binds single-stranded RNA (in vitro).
 May bind DNA.
 Component of the nuclear export pathway.
 Specific docking site for the nuclear export factor exportin-1.
 Sumoylates PML at Lys-490 which is essential for the proper assembly of PML-NB.